mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/Life Locked.md

 "Crunch, can you get this?"

 [BRINK IS ON HER WAY.
-SHE’S GOT THIS ONE.[
+SHE'S GOT THIS ONE.[

 Jaaz cringed. _I hope she doesn't hurt anyone before I get to her._ She loved Brink, but Brink dealt with locked doors only one way.